Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 The project proposes a multi-OS, open source and highly reusable workflow to uncensor Sengoku 2 on Neo Geo as well as ready-to-use IPS patches for **all know versions of the game.** This hack has only one purpose: turn the blood red.
 Nothing else.

-A guide to **converting cheap MVS bootlegs** by yourself is also included to help you avoid getting scammed by charlatans.
+A guide to **convert cheap MVS bootlegs by yourself** is also included to help you avoid getting scammed by charlatans.

 The hack is basically finished now and further modifications will just consist in polishing the toolchain / documentation.